Updated May 16, 2026§ For Everyday Items

 Bottom Line

 Pebblebee Card 5 charging fails most often because of misalignment on Qi pads not designed for thin cards.
-The two-step fix is: remove the wallet case, center-align on a pad delivering 2.5W+.
+The two-step fix is: remove the wallet case, then center-align the card on a reliable Qi pad.

 For long-term reliability, the $25 Pebblebee Card Dock or any MagSafe pad eliminates the alignment problem entirely.
-Skip cheap generic Qi pads under $20; they routinely deliver below their rated power and frustrate Card 5 owners.
+Skip cheap generic Qi pads if they make the LED behavior inconsistent.

 FAQ